v-gilbert/quantumbenchmarkzoo/content/system-level-benchmark/supremacy/quantum-simulation.md

   Quantum simulation
 ---

-# Quantum simulation
+# Quantum simulation (Supremacy)

 ## Quantum simulation with digital quantum computer (IBM)

 ### Protocol

-First of all, it is important to notice that IBM did not claim quantum supremacy on this experiment (we classify it as a supremacy experiment due to its closeness to the experiment done by D-Wave company).
-It also helps to introduce challenging methods that are used commonly to refute supremacy claims.
+First of all, it is important to notice that IBM did not claim quantum supremacy in this experiment (we classify it as a supremacy experiment due to its closeness to the experiment done by D-Wave company).
+It also helps introduce challenging methods commonly used to refute supremacy claims.

-In {% cite kim2023evidence %}, Y. Kim et al. assess the potential of IBM quantum computers at solving quantum simulation problem with a digitial implementation of a continuous-time hamiltonian evolution.
-Let the IBM hardware graph (heavy hexagonal topology) defined as a set of vertices and edges$$G = (V, E)$$.
-The Hamiltonian of interest is defined from the heavy hexagonal topology:
+In {% cite kim2023evidence %}, Y. Kim et al. assess the potential of IBM quantum computers at solving quantum simulation problems with a digital implementation of a continuous-time Hamiltonian evolution.
+Let the IBM hardware graph (heavy hexagonal topology) be defined as a set of vertices and edges $$G = (V, E)$$.
+The Hamiltonian of interest is determined by the heavy hexagonal topology:

 $$H = -J \sum_{(i, j) \in E} \sigma_i^z\sigma_j^z + h \sum_{i \in V} \sigma_i^x$$

-The aim of the experiment is to sample the output distribution of the trotterized evolution of the above Hamiltonian.
+The experiment aims to sample the output distribution of the trotterized evolution of the above Hamiltonian.
 The weight $$J$$ is judiciously chosen so that each $$\sigma^z\sigma^z$$ can be implemented with only a single CNOT gate (hence minimizing the noise induced by these gates).
-The weight $$h$$ is related to the parameter $$\theta_h$$ which parametrizes the rotation-x gates of the quantum circuit.
-For a fixed number of Trotter step $$T$$, a corresponding circuit is built and the average value of pre-defined observables are measured with different values for the $$\theta_h$$ parameter.
-As the circuit is built over the heavy hexagonal topology (which is a graph with maximum degree 3), a single trotter step can be done with 3 CNOT depths (see Fig. 1 and 2).
+The weight $$h$$ is related to the parameter $$\theta_h$$, which parameterizes the rotation-x gates of the quantum circuit.
+For a fixed number of Trotter step $$T$$, a corresponding circuit is built, and the average value of pre-defined observables is measured with different values for the $$\theta_h$$ parameter.
+As the circuit is built over the heavy hexagonal topology (a graph with maximum degree 3), a single trotter step can be done with 3 CNOT depths (see Fig. 1 and 2).

 <div class="center">
   <img src="/img/system-level-benchmark/supremacy/Ibm-supremacy.jpg" class="img-medium" alt="Quantum circuit generated for IBM quantum supremacy experiment"/>
 </div>

-The observables are defined as weight-x observable where the x correspond to the number of qubits involved in the observable.
+The observables are defined as weight-x observable, where the x corresponds to the number of qubits involved in the observable.
 For example, a weight-4 observable defined as ($$X_{1, 2}Y_{4}Z_{3}$$) denote that qubits 1 and 2 are measured in X basis, qubit 4 in Y basis and qubit 3 in Z basis.
-The experiment uses Zero-Noise Extrapolation (ZNE) method to mitigate the quantum noise.
+The experiment uses the Zero-Noise Extrapolation (ZNE) method to mitigate the quantum noise.

-The first benchmark consits in evaluating the behavior of quantum circuits on verifiable instances (using only Clifford circuits by setting $$\theta_h = \frac{\pi}{2})$$.
-The second benchmark involves non-clifford circuits but choosing observables that are exactyl verifiables classically.
-The thrid experiment uses non-clifford circuits beyond the verifiable regime, with weight-17 observables and 5 Trotter steps in a first case, and single qubit magnetization with 20 Trotter steps in the seconde case.
+The first benchmark consists of evaluating the behavior of quantum circuits on verifiable instances (using only Clifford circuits by setting $$\theta_h = \frac{\pi}{2})$$.
+The second benchmark involves non-clifford circuits but choosing observables that are exactly verifiable classically.
+The third experiment uses non-clifford circuits beyond the verifiable regime, with weight-17 observables and 5 Trotter steps in the first case and single qubit magnetization with 20 Trotter steps in the second case.

-The performance comparison is done with Matrix Product States methods and Isometric Tensor network states which appear to have large prohibitive costs for large instances.
+The performance comparison is done with Matrix Product State (MPS) methods and Isometric Tensor network states, which appear to have large prohibitive costs for large instances.
 For the third experiment, results were obtained with the quantum computer in 8h for each individual data point $$\theta_h$$ for the specified weight-17 observable.
-The weight-1 average magnetization was measured in 4h for each inidividual data point $$\theta_h$$.
+The weight-1 average magnetization was measured in 4h for each individual data point $$\theta_h$$.
 The authors mention that the global processing time could be reduced to 5 minutes (by drastically reducing the classical processing time).

 ### Challenges and refutations